Holy Men Who Served

 Martyr · d.
 304

-Deacon to Bishop Valerius of Saragossa in Spain, Vincent was arrested during the Diocletian persecution.
-When his bishop was too frail to speak at trial, Vincent spoke on his behalf.
-He endured horrific tortures — the rack, iron hooks, a burning gridiron — with supernatural composure, becoming one of the most venerated martyrs in the early Church.
+Deacon to Bishop Valerius of Saragossa, Vincent spoke on his bishop’s behalf at trial.
+He endured horrific tortures with supernatural composure, becoming one of the most venerated martyrs in the early Church.

 St. Francis of Assisi